 And then we have the problem of a President who believes it is okay to grab women by the pussy, or at least to say it is.

 And, apparently, we’ve all been there.

-Or, as some people have suggested, an attention-seeking hashtag designed for women to get their five minutes of sympathy.
-I actually read that.
-I wish I’d screenshotted it now.
+Some people have suggested the hashtag is an attention-seeking one, designed for women to get their five minutes of sympathy.
+I actually read that online, and I wish I’d screenshotted it now.
 Well, fuck that person.
-I hope they open their eyes to the gritty, grimy, sex-obsessed world we live in now.
-And the men (and women) who think they’re entitled to grab what the fuck they like, say what the fuck they look and do what the fuck they like.
+I hope they open their eyes to the gritty, grimy, non-consensual world we live in one day.
+And the men (and women) who think they’re entitled to grab what the fuck they like, say what the fuck they look and do what the fuck they like …

 Well, they can all get in the bin.